-Commercial passenger aviation was introduced in Africa in the 1920s, with European operators Air France, Imperial Airways, and Dutch Lufthansa.
+Commercial passenger aviation was introduced in Africa in the 1920s, with European operators Air France, Imperial Airways, and Deutsche Lufthansa.
 The earliest passenger airlines were established in Africa in the 1930s with South African Airways, and in the 1940s with Ethiopian Airlines, Liberian National Airways, and Egypt’s national airline, Misrair.
 However, through the 1950s and into the 1960s, much of the African continent continued to be served by operators from overseas, including British Overseas Airways Corporation (BOAC), Sabena Belgian Airlines, Pan Am, and Trans-World Airlines (TWA).
 In some cases, European colonial governments formed multinational airline operators including Central African Airways, East African Airways, and West African Airways corporations.

 BOAC Menu, 1962.
 Transportation Library Menu Collection.